rotasenin.com

 Alongside its historical significance, the site also boasts enchanting walking trails and recreational activities, ensuring a memorable visit for all who venture to this treasured landmark.

-The plantation is steeped in a rich history that dates back to the 1730s when the Wormsloe Plantation was founded by Noble Jones, one of the first English settlers in Georgia.
+The Wormsloe State Historic Site is steeped in a rich history that dates back to 1733, when the Wormsloe Plantation was founded by Noble Jones, one of the first English settlers in Georgia, as part of the Georgia Colony.
+This colonial estate, now part of Georgia state, is known for having the oldest standing structure in Savannah.

 The site holds a special place in Georgia’s history, as it played a key role in defending Savannah and the coast.
-Noble Jones designed and built a fortified house, which acted as a stronghold against potential invasions.
+Noble Jones designed and built a fortified house out of wattle and daub, a type of concrete he used, which acted as a stronghold against potential invasions.

-Today, the plantation remains a rare surviving example of early colonial life in the region, providing visitors with a tangible connection to the past.
+Today, the plantation, occupying over 822 acres and managed by the Nature Conservancy, remains a rare surviving example of early colonial life in the region, providing visitors with a tangible connection to the past.
+Its 18th-century architecture and the surrounding 400 oak trees create a unique historical ambiance.

 Wormsloe Historic Site Slaves